Ninjars/unity-islands/Readme.md

 After initially working out how to procedurally generate islands and creating a sheep agent, the focus shifted to play around with agents and group behaviours.
 Flocks of sheep would roam the island "grazing" and the player could direct a sheep dog around that could "eat" the sheep.
 The idea here was to make things a bit technological, robo-sheep harvesting energy produced by the island substrate that they could use when flocking to defend themselves.
 Cos robots are cool, right?
 And low-poly style is about my level when it comes to modelling.

-The sheep ended up being too derpy and cute, and led to shifting focus to Project Sheep Island to make a Christmas gift for Else in 2019.
+The sheep ended up being too derpy and cute, and led to shifting focus to Project Sheep Island to make a Christmas gift for a close friend in 2019.

 ## New Direction
 Christmas 2021 I get the inspiration for a game that features, once again, sheep on floating islands - this time with a more organic theme.